-Map Key: Red Tram #1 is in BLUE, Red Tram #2 is in RED, and the Yellow Tourist Tram is in YELLOW.
+Map Key: Red Tram #1 is in BLUE, Red Tram #2 is in RED, Trams #71 & #D are in PURPLE, and the Yellow Tourist Tram is in YELLOW.
 Subway lines are also marked.

 Ringstrasse Tram Tour Overview:

-From museums to beer gardens and cathedrals to memorials, there is a ton a great stuff to see and do along the Ringtrasse Tram Line in Vienna.
-The Ringstraße (pronounced Ring-Strassa), traces the path of the Medieval city wall that surrounded Vienna until 1860.
-With the urging of controversial Mayor Karl Lueger, Emperor Franz Joseph had the Medieval wall replaced with a grand boulevard to help modernize the expanding city.
-During the massive project, the Ringtrasse (Ring Road) quickly became lined with some of Europe’s most impressive buildings and the Vienna began to boom.
-Prior to the project Vienna had 500,000 residents, but by 1900 it had grown to 2.5 million and the 5th largest city in the World at the time.
-You can imagine how the grand Ringtrasse became the place to see and be seen.
+Vienna kept prospering over the centuries, and by 1860 the then 500,000-person town needed to grow outward again.
+With the urging of controversial Mayor Karl Lueger, Emperor Franz Joseph had the Medieval wall tore down and the dry moat filled into to create a grand boulevard to help modernize the expanding city.
+During the massive project, the Ringstrasse (pronounced Ring-Strassa) quickly became lined with some of Europe’s most impressive buildings and gave the needed space for Vienna’s population to explode.
+By 1900, Vienna had grown to 2.5 million people and the 5th largest city in the World at the time.
+You can imagine how the grand Ringstrasse became the place to see and be seen.

-Consider our Vienna tram tour as a hop-on, hop-off walking tour around the Ringstrasse that you get to do at your own pace.
-You’ll be compelled to walk between many of the stops but make sure to utilize the public transportation options listed below at least a couple times to help save your feet as the sights are spread out.
+Today the spacious Ringstrasse is as delightful as ever with world-class museums, inviting beer gardens, grand cathedrals, and impressive architecture on every block.
+To help you get the most out of your visit, we have put together a helpful do-it-yourself Vienna Ring Tram Tour so you can visit all of the best sights.
+Consider it a very easy hop-on, hop-off walking tour around the Ringstrasse that you get to do at your own pace.
+We have also included tips to help you utilize the public transportation options (tram & subway) listed below to help save your feet as some of the sights are spread out.
 Hope you enjoy our Ringstrasse tram tour in Vienna!

 Suggested Tram Line Options: